software-mansion/live-debugger/docs/callback_tracing.md

 ## Configuration

-When your application works in multiple nodes Callback Tracing might not work properly.
-Please add delay to setup for proper working:
+When you have complex application and Callback Tracing doesn't work after starting up then add delay of LiveDebugger setup:

 ```elixir
 config :live_debugger, :tracing_setup_delay, 200 # in ms
 ```

-Live Debugger is using garbage collection of traces in order to not take too much space in memory.
+LiveDebugger is using garbage collection of traces in order to not take too much space in memory.
 Each debugged LiveView has separate table and default maximum size is 10MB.
 You can change it in config:

 ```elixir
  config :live_debugger, :approx_table_max_size, 20 # in MB